-The lights come up on a lively, somewhat mischievous, ten year old Bertha Bowman jumping rope in her Sunday best outside her home on Hill Street in Canton, Mississippi.
-She is having a conversation, or rather conducting a monologue, with next door neighbor elderly Mrs. Jones who patiently endures Bertha’s rendition of the white sisters from “up north” who have arrived in town to start a new Catholic school not a stone’s throw from the Bowman home.
+The lights come up on a lively, somewhat mischievous, ten-year-old Bertha Bowman jumping rope in her Sunday best outside her home on Hill Street in Canton, Mississippi.
+She is having a conversation, or rather conducting a monologue, with next-door neighbor elderly Mrs. Jones, who patiently endures Bertha’s rendition of the white sisters from “up North” who have arrived in town to start a new Catholic school not a stone’s throw from the Bowman home.
 Bertha’s parents, Dr. and Mrs. Bowman, decide to send Bertha to the new school because they are not satisfied with the quality of education in the public schools.
-Much to everyone’s surprise, not the least of which her parents, Bertha converts to Catholicism, and to add insult to injury, announces she is going to join the Congregation of white Sisters in La Crosse, WI.
+Much to everyone’s surprise, not the least of which her parents, Bertha converts to Catholicism, and to add insult to injury, she announces she is going to join the Congregation of white Sisters in La Crosse, Wisconsin.
 Her parents oppose her decision, but after Bertha goes on a hunger strike, they give in.
-The next thing you know she is a postulant in cold Wisconsin writing a monthly letter to her parents about her “calling” to this strange land in an “all white” world.
+The next thing you know, she is a postulant in cold Wisconsin, writing a monthly letter to her parents about her “calling” to this strange land in an “all white” world.
 Bertha, the impersonation of Thea as her child-self, reminds Thea constantly and annoyingly that Thea has sold out her African American heritage to a world that will eventually destroy them “both.”
 While a postulant, Thea contracts tuberculosis and, but for the intervention of her mentor, Sister Charlotte, she would have decided to leave the convent.
 Upon recovery, Sister Thea is sent back to her Alma Mater, Holy Child Jesus School in Canton, this time to teach her own people.
 It is in Canton that Thea realizes the importance of her role as a Black religious leader among her people.
-However, another conflict surfaces when her religious superiors insist she continue her education up north in instead of remaining in Canton to aid the coming of the Freedom Riders in 1964.
+However, another conflict surfaces when her religious superiors insist she continue her education up North instead of remaining in Canton to aid the coming of the Freedom Riders in 1964.
 Her mentor Sister Charlotte guides her again to a realization of her larger role as an African American religious woman and a teacher to all.
-Thea is sent to the The Catholic University of American in Washington, D,C. to study for her Ph.D in English Language and Literature.
-It is at the diverse campus of Catholic University where Catholic nuns attended from Nairobi to India that Thea is transformed as a Catholic nun and realizes she can be, must be, both Black and Catholic.
+Thea is sent to the Catholic University of American in Washington, D.C. to study for her Ph.D in English Language and Literature.
+It is at the diverse campus of Catholic University, where Catholic nuns attended from Nairobi to India, that Thea is transformed as a Catholic nun and realizes she can be, must be, both Black and Catholic.

-Act Two opens with Thea back in Canton, no longer a docile, traditional nun, but as the Director of the Office of Intercultural Awareness for the Diocese of Jackson.
-Mississippi.
-Word spreads around the country about this unusual nun’s presentation as a lecturer-songster and she receives invitations to speak on numerous occasions at universities as well as other religious institutions.
+Act II opens with Thea back in Canton, no longer a docile, traditional nun, but as the Director of the Office of Intercultural Awareness for the Diocese of Jackson, Mississippi.
+Word spreads around the country about this unusual nun’s presentation as a lecturer-songster, and she receives invitations to speak on numerous occasions at universities, as well as other religious institutions.
 She wears African robes and a turban instead of the traditional nun’s attire.
 Amid a swell of activity, Thea becomes victim to another setback.
 She is diagnosed with breast cancer that has spread throughout her body.
-She undergoes chemotherapy, loses her hair, but not her spirit.
+She undergoes chemotherapy and loses her hair, but not her spirit.
 Despite constant pain and never ending chemotherapy, she vows to “live until she dies.”
-She continues a grueling lecture schedule, belting out her favorite Gospel songs, quoting the “old folks, laughs and cries with those ‘less fortunate than she,” informs the preachers how to preach and the illiterate how to teach.
+She continues a grueling lecture schedule, belting out her favorite Gospel songs, quoting the “old folks' laughs and cries with those less fortunate," she informs the preachers how to preach and the illiterate how to teach.
 In 1987, she is catapulted to fame when Mike Wallace of 60 Minutes comes to Canton to interview her.
-Although confined to a wheel chair as a result of being riddled with cancer, she uses her fame to continue spreading her message that reiterates the mantra of St. Theresa of Avila: “We cannot know whether we love God…but there can be no doubt about whether or not we love our neighbor.”
+Although confined to a wheelchair as a result of being riddled with cancer, she uses her fame to continue spreading her message that reiterates the mantra of St. Theresa of Avila: “We cannot know whether we love God… but there can be no doubt about whether or not we love our neighbor.”
 In 1989, Thea Bowman receives the ultimate honor.
 She is invited to speak at the American Bishops Conference, a first for a woman, not to mention that of an African American woman.
 Thea died March 30, 1990.

 –The Clarion Ledger